railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 .. note::  Secondary Units

    OpenERP supports double units of measure.
-   When you use this, the whole of the stock management system is encoded in two units that do not have a real link between them.
+   Notice however that the default unit of measure and the purchase unit of measure have to be in the same category.
+   Only the sales unit of measure may be in a different category.

    This is very useful in the agro-food industry, for example: you sell ham by the piece but invoice by the Kg.